 Vermont Street is the curviest street of San Francisco

-Located in the Potrero Hill district of San Francisco, in Northern California, Vermont Street is said to be the crookedest street in the United States.
+Located in the Potrero Hill district of San Francisco, in the US state of California, Vermont Street is said to be the crookedest street in the United States.
 Hold on to the steering wheel and get ready for a series of hairpin turns on a stretch of roadway that few travelers and locals know about.

 Vermont Street